MyEcoria/anium/privacy.md

 ● To comply with any court order, law or legal process, including to respond to any government or regulatory request;

-● If we believe disclosure is necessary or appropriate to protect the rights, property or safety of Pilium, our customers or others (which includes exchanging information with other companies and organizations for the purposes of fraud protection).
+● If we believe disclosure is necessary or appropriate to protect the rights, property or safety of Anium, our customers or others (which includes exchanging information with other companies and organizations for the purposes of fraud protection).

 Data Security